cap-js/docs/java/operating-applications/observability.md

 #### CAP Instrumentation

-Instrumentations for CAP-specific components are disabled by default so that no traces and spans are created even if the Open Telemetry Java Agent has been configured.
-It's possible to selectively activate specific spans by changing the log level for the respective component.
+By default, instrumentations for CAP-specific components are disabled, so that no traces and spans are created even if the Open Telemetry Java Agent has been configured.
+It's possible to selectively activate specific spans by changing the log level for a component.

 | Logger Name                                    | Required Level | Description                                                |
 |------------------------------------------------|----------------|------------------------------------------------------------|